chrismaltby/gb-studio-docs/docs/assets/music/music-editor.md

 ## Tracker

-In Tracker mode you use the keyboard to add notes.
+In Tracker mode you use the keyboard to add notes to the pattern.
 The song advances from top to bottom, with each row representing a position of the song.

 <img title="Tracker" src="/img/screenshots/music-editor-tracker.png" width="1241" />

-There's one column for each channel, and each column is divided in 3 cells: Note, Instrument and Effect.
+There's one column for each channel, and each column is divided in 3 fields: Pitch (or Note), Instrument and Effect.

 ```
 C-5 01 240